automenta/mb6/README.md

 -   **Tags**
     -   Descriptive, `NObject`-typed tags (suggested by schemas).
     -   Ensure unambiguous and multilingual exchange.
+    -   **Hypersliced:**
+        -   Utilize fine-grained interfaces for multiple-inheritance-like semantics.
+        -   Applied to Tags for describing semantic `NObject` content and enabling matching.
 -   **Notifications**
     -   Receive matches to shared `NObject`s as replies.
     -   Stored for display similar to email or forum threads.